-Currently, one in every ten online purchases around the world originates from social media channels.
+Currently, one in every ten online purchases in the US alone originates from social media channels.
 Many experts believe that this number is going to grow in the near future.

 How You Can Fine Tune Your Social Marketing for the Future

 Many believe that social media sites are just as influential as television ads, if not more so.
-From a single 140-character post on Twitter, you could engage thousands of people who are interested in your brand or message.
+From a single 280-character post on Twitter, you could engage thousands of people who are interested in your brand or message.

 The important thing to remember is how to maximize those sites regarding your industry.
 For example, using Pinterest to show foods from a restaurant is ideal.
 However, online service providers may have a harder time making Pinterest worthwhile.

 Create Engaging Material

 It focuses the material on those who show greater potential for buying from your business.
 If the content you create does go viral, then that’s just frosting on the cake.